david-wei-01001/CSharp-Unity-to-Google-Vertex-AI/README.md

 The connection provided in this repo completely bypasses any licensing issues inside Unity to guarantee a connection

 ## Codes
-- GeminiTestRequest.cs, GeminiTextResponse.cs AIHttpClients.cs are Gemini Driving code
+- GeminiTestRequest.cs, GeminiTextResponse.cs AIHttpClients.cs are Gemini Driving codes
-- HowToUseInCSharp.cs, HowToUseInUnity.cs are illustration code
+- HowToUseInCSharp.cs, HowToUseInUnity.cs are illustration codes

 ## Plugins
 - You may need to add some plugins to your project.
 They are all in the Plugins folder